 Trekking around Inle Lake and beyond…

 The hiking trails meander slowly over one ridge to the next.
-The main enemy is heat, so bring plenty of water.
-Overnight trekkers can reprovision at Loi Kaw village.
+The main enemy is the heat, so bring plenty of water.
+Overnight trekkers can reprovision at Loikaw village at the south end of the lake.
 There is a general store with limited basic supplies, mostly canned drinks and bottled water all served at the current room temperature.
 They also have a selection of longyis for sale, the traditional Myanmar unisex skirt, but they are the same prepackaged ones you can buy in town.

 When you share meals with the local families, you’ll eat the same meal they do.
 You’ll notice that while the ingredients may be few, the taste is plentiful.
 They know how to cook.
 They combine the freshest produce, with a few local spices that compliment, rather than overwhelm the dish.

 The main entrée is a few farm-fresh vegetables cooked in a mild curry sauce, served over rice.
 On the side, you’ll be served a leafy soup, usually boiled mustard greens.
 It tastes much better than it sounds.
 If the food is not spicy enough you can turn up the heat with some chilli powder.
 You probably won’t be served meat except for a few small fish plucked from Inle Lake below, but you won’t miss it.
 Don’t worry – you’ll have plenty to eat.

 Arranging Your Trek in Inle Lake: